[light] [dark]

 November 20: Sports Pavilion, Cascais

 Many of these concerts were recorded, though some are not complete.
-Thanks to Hans-Dieter Klinger for information about the concerts in Germany at the beginning of the tour, and to Alexander Keth for information about the Bordeaux concert.
+Thanks to Hans-Dieter Klinger for information about the concerts in West Germany at the beginning of the tour, and to Alexander Keth for information about the Bordeaux concert.

 All original content on this website is licensed by Peter Losin under a Creative Commons License